 - Choose if the duration format will be displayed as hh:mm or hh:mm:ss

 - Manage extra features (like hiding time from users, lock timesheets, required fields, hiding pages, and time rounding)

 Anyone can create a workspace by going to Workspaces and clicking “+ Create new workspace”.

-When you create a workspace, you are automatically that workspace’s original admin – owner (which means only you can remove people from Admins user group).
+When you create a workspace, you are automatically that workspace’s original admin – owner (which means only you can remove people from Admins group).
 Learn more who can do what here.